 Accommodation: in the recently renovated air-conditioned cabins at the archaeological site next to the ancient ruins of Stobi, in rooms with two to three beds.
 Every cabin has 4 bedrooms + living room, 2 bathrooms with showers and WC.
 Washing machine and Wi-Fi are available for free.
 There are outdoor and indoor dining and social spaces.

-Meals: Three meals per day are covered by the admission fee.
+Meals: Three meals per day are covered by the reimbursement payment.
 They usually take place (except the lunch packages during the excursions) at the site's dining room or outdoors next to it.
 Requests for vegetarian food are accepted.
 Specialized diets (vegan, kosher, gluten-free etc.) are difficult to maintain in this location.

 Participants must pay on their own for extra meals, beverages, services and products.
 No single room accommodation is available at Stobi.

-Insurance: The admission fee does not cover health insurance.
+Insurance: The reimbursement payment does not cover health insurance.
 It is necessary to arrange your own insurance before your trip to Republic of North Macedonia!
 There are hospitals, clinics and pharmacies in all the larger towns.
 Foreign tourists must pay for health services, but might receive a refund if their home country has signed the Health Insurance Convention with R. of North Macedonia (you should check this information with your Ministry of Health).
+The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, as well as costs related to evacuation and repatriation.

 Weather: Moderate continental climate dominates in Stobi.
 Summers there are usually hot (up to 40-45 C; 100 – 110 F).
 Rainy and chilly days in this season are rare but not excluded.